Q. How long will my counseling appointment take?

 Q. How many times can I retest in Accuplacer?

 A. Students are allowed to take the Accuplacer test twice.
 You will need to call to make an appointment to test at the MCC Testing Center: email@example.com or (231) 777-0394.
-We recommend that you review the questions for the Accuplacer test with Accuplacer’s free study app.
-If you feel that your Accuplacer scores do not reflect your ability, see an academic counselor to discuss your concerns.
+We recommend you review the questions for the Accuplacer test with Accuplacer’s free study app.
+If you feel your Accuplacer scores do not reflect your ability, see an academic counselor to discuss your concerns.
 The counselor will evaluate your request and provide you with retest referral if appropriate.

 Q. I don’t know what I am going to major in or if I am going to transfer.
 How do I know what courses to take?